k9w/instructions/git.md

 ```

 Next add the initial list of files to be tracked.
+Here's what I started
+with.

 ```
 $ git add -f .Xresources .cwmrc .emacs.d/init.el .gitconfig .gitignore \